[?] Subscribe To This Site

 Measuring Stairs

 Measuring the stairs is simple.
 Typical stair treads are about 36 inches wide by about 10 to 12 inches deep.
 This tread will take 3 square feet.
-If you decide to install the flooring on the riser measure it the same as the tread.
-So figure 3 sq/ft for the riser also, which will be 6 sq/ft per stair.
-If you have 14 stairs 14 X 6 = 84 sq/ft.
+If you decide to install the flooring on the riser it is the same as the tread.
+So figure 3 sq / ft for the riser, which will be 6 sq / ft per stair.
+If you have 14 stairs 14 x 6 = 84 sq / ft.
 Add from 10% to 15% in case of mistakes.

 Measuring Stair Nose